WordPress/wordpress-playground/packages/docs/site/docs/13-contributing/09-contributor-day.md

 1. Open VS Code and navigate to the **Extensions** tab (**View > Extensions**).
 2. In the search bar, type _WordPress Playground_ and click **Install**.
 3. To interact with Playground, click the new icon in the **Activity Bar** and hit the **Start WordPress Server** button.
-4. A new tab will open in your browser within a few seconds.
+4. A new tab will open in your browser within seconds.

 ### wp-now NPM package

-`@wp-now/wp-now` is a CLI tool that allows you to quickly spin up a WordPress site with a single command.
-No Docker, MySQL, or Apache required.
+`@wp-now/wp-now` is a CLI tool that allows you to spin up a WordPress site with a single command.
+No Docker, MySQL, or Apache are required.

 #### Prerequisites

 `wp-now` requires Node.js and NPM.
-If you haven't yet, [download and install](https://nodejs.org/en/download) both before you begin.
+If you haven’t yet, [download and install](https://nodejs.org/en/download) both before you begin.

-Depending on the Make WordPress team you're contributing to, you may need a different Node.js version than the one you have installed.
-You can use Node Version Manager (NVM) to quickly switch between versions.
+Depending on the Make WordPress team you contribute to, you may need a different Node.js version than the one you have installed.
+You can use Node Version Manager (NVM) to switch between versions.
 [Find the installation guide here](https://github.com/nvm-sh/nvm#installing-and-updating).

 #### Run wp-now

-You don't have to install `wp-now` on your device to use it.
+You don’t have to install `wp-now` on your device to use it.
 Navigate to your plugin or theme directory and start `wp-now` with the following commands:

 ```bash
 cd my-plugin-or-theme-directory